Farley Mount, Hants.

-Visiting: The farmer has now cut out the interior of this circle to discourage visitors.
+Visiting: This crop circle has now been harvested.
+The farmer has now cut out the interior of this circle to discourage visitors.
 Please stay out of this field, there is no longer anything to see.
 Thank you.
 Could we take this opportunity to ask that everyone please respect the farmers wishes when they do not want people in their fields.
 There was a great view of this circle from Farley Mount which has now been spoiled and the circle has now gone and can no longer be enjoyed by anyone.
 There are many reasons some farmers may not want people in their fields (including your safety) – please respect their wishes.
 Thank you.

 Location: Farley Mount is a local beauty spot popular with walkers and picnickers.
 It is one of the highest points in Hampshire and the views and surrounding countryside are stunning.

 The site is named after the famous monument to the horse named ‘Beware Chalk Pit’.
 It belonged to Paulet St John, the 3rd Earl of Bolingbroke.
 The horse carried its owner to a racing victory in 1734, just a year after it fell into a chalk pit during a fox-hunt

 The inscription on the plaque on the north wall reads: